Romanian identity card: History

+These newer bulletins contained less personal details than earlier versions, focusing mainly on the holder's photograph and basic information.
+Initially valid for 10 years, they could be extended by another 10 years by adding a new photograph before or at the date of expiry.

+The format was also simplified: originally composed of 8 pages, it was reduced to 4 in 1990.

+Law No. 105 of 1996 laid the foundation for the modern identity card system in Romania.

+In June 1997, Romania began issuing a new format of identity card, integrated into a computerized system designed to provide benefits for both the state and its citizens.
+The identity card serves as official proof of identity, home address, and, where applicable, residence address for Romanian citizens aged 14 and above.

+These documents are issued by the Local Public Community Service for Personal Records (Romanian: Serviciul Public Comunitar de Evidență Persoanelor), which operates under the authority of local and county councils, the General Council of the municipality, and the local councils of Bucharest's sectors.

+Identity bulletins previously issued without expiry dates to senior citizens remained valid for use within Romania.

-Since 2011, the Romanian Government tried implementing the more secure Electronic (Biometric) Identity Cards in line with the requirements of European Commission for general use, but the project fell short for a variety of reasons including privacy, religious freedom, cost and implementation strategy.
+Since 2011, the Romanian Government attempted to implement more secure Electronic (Biometric) Identity Cards in line with the requirements of European Commission for general use, but the project fell short for a variety of reasons including privacy, religious freedom, cost and implementation strategy.
 On August 2, 2021, a pilot project for issuing electronic identity cards launched at the Local Public Community Service for Personal Records of Cluj-Napoca.
 A year later, in August 2022 the pilot expanded with the County Directorate of Personal Records (Direcția Județeană de Evidență a Persoanei (DJEP)) began issuing electronic identity cards for the entire population of the region.

 In September 2024 it was announced that a new prototype of the electronic identity card, currently undergoing final tests at the Ministry of the Interior, will have an increased level of security compared to the one issued in the pilot project in Cluj.
-The cards will be issued nationwide in the end of November that year and that holders would access 11 electronic services through the new cards, one of which will be the transformation of the electronic identity card into a virtual card and its access from the phone.
+The cards would be issued nationwide in the end of November that year and that holders would access 11 electronic services through the new cards, one of which would be the ability to access the ID card off the holder's mobile phone via a government app.
 In January 2025 the government announced further delay in the implementation due to technical difficulties encountered during the testing phase of the new chip.

 On March 20, 2025, a gradual national roll-out of the electronic (biometric) identity card began, starting in Cluj-Napoca.
 In June 2025, a dedicated website was launched to provide detailed guidance on how to obtain the new card and to explain its features and security elements.
 Cards from the non-electronic, old model will continue to be valid until their designated expiry date.